How to: Improve processing time

 Enable parallel processing

 It is possible to process data in parallel on a local machine or on compute cluster.
-To enable multicore processing on the current machine, use
+To enable parallel processing on the current machine, use

 Allow more memory to be used